All Episodes

 If you had any doubts about the Democrats, I just go back to where we started the show today.

-We're gonna well you yeah, really?
+We're going to, yeah, really?

-Uh, we're gonna stack the courts.
+We're going to stack the courts.

-Joe Biden won't even say he won't do it, because he will do it.
+Joe Biden won't even say he won't do it because he will do it.

 You have to assume he'll do it.

-Now they're gonna end the legislative filibuster.
+Now they're going to end the legislative filibuster.

 They'll eliminate the Electoral College.

-Uh DC statehood, Puerto Rico statehood, Samoa Statehood.
+D.C. statehood, Puerto Rico, statehood, Samoa statehood.

 We have the right.

-I'm gonna press you one more time.
+I'm going to press you one more time.

 What is your power to do this?